codiet-eu/d32/README.md

 pip install gcastle==1.0.3
 ```

-## Provenance
+## Provenance and Licensing

-The prototype is based on the code by Quan Zhou at ICL (https://github.com/Quan-Zhou/Proper-Learning-of-LDS) and Serene He at CTU (https://github.com/sereneHe/Causal-Models-Learning/).
+The prototype is based on the code by Quan Zhou at ICL (https://github.com/Quan-Zhou/Proper-Learning-of-LDS) and Serene He at CTU (https://github.com/sereneHe/Causal-Models-Learning/) and is licensed under Apache License 2.0 (https://github.com/codiet-eu/d32/blob/main/LICENSE).